-The Ngorongoro Crater is a unique safari destination in the northeast of Tanzania.
+The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 With an area of about 1892 km², the Ngorongoro Crater is located within the Ngorongoro Conservation Area Authority (NCAA).